Beyond Uncertainty Quantification: Learning Uncertainty for Trust-Informed Neural Network Decisions - A Case Study in COVID-19 Classification: Methodology

 Figure \ref{fig:Confidence_aware_model_schema} illustrates the overall flow of the uncertainty-aware stacked neural networks (U-SNN) framework, which is architected with two integrated layers: the Level 0 base model as the initial predictor and the Level 1 meta-model as the trust evaluator.
 This study applies the U-SNN framework to the classification task, beginning with a dataset \( D = \{(x_1, y_1), (x_2, y_2), \ldots, (x_N, y_N)\} \), where \( x_i \) and \( y_i \) represent the $i^{th}$ observation vector and its corresponding label in a \(d\)-dimensional feature space.
 The initial step involves splitting the dataset into training and testing subsets, denoted as \( D_{\text{train}} \) and \( D_{\text{test}} \), respectively.
 In this study, \( D_{\text{train}} \) is exclusively used for training both the base model and the meta-model, while \( D_{\text{test}} \) is reserved solely for evaluating the performance of the proposed method.
 This approach ensures that the base and meta-models do not have access to or influence from the test dataset, thereby providing an unbiased assessment of the proposed method.

 The base model classifier generates class predictions, with the associated uncertainty estimations used to construct a new training set for the meta-model.
 For clarity, this second training set is referred to as the meta-train set.
-The uncertainty estimations of the base model in this study are calculated using three distinct UQ techniques: (1) MCD, (2) Ensemble, and (3) Ensemble Monte Carlo dropout (EMCD).
-Detailed descriptions of each technique are provided in the subsequent section \ref{SubSec:UQ}.
+The uncertainty estimations of the base model in this study is calculated by using MCD technique.
+Detailed description of MCD technique is provided in the subsequent section \ref{SubSec:UQ}.

 Following the training of the base model, the meta-train set is constructed by combining the original input features \( X_i \) with the estimated uncertainty \( e_i \) as an additional independent variable.